Making The Most Out Of A Rainy Day At Walt Disney World

 EPCOT (the experimental prototype community of tomorrow) is larger than the Magic Kingdom and boasts a large number indoor pavilions.
 Each pavilion, the Land and the Seas, has a main attraction ride, Soarin' and Finding Nemo respectively, and when guests take shelter from the rain they often take a look at what else these places have to offer.
 There is also Innovations.
 These two buildings are like a giant playground for the young and old alike.
 Not to mention it is always interesting to see what technologies have been predicted for the future.
 Of course, my personal favorite is going through the shops in the different countries.
 Yes, you will have to spend some time out in the rain.
 But, seeing the culture associated with other nations, in my opinion, makes it worth it.
 That and it gives you an excuses to play the countries game.
 Desserts around the world or drinking around the world for the adults.
 (Please note that it is not advised to complete the drinking game in one day let alone one rainstorm.)

 Disney Studios is the smallest of the Disney parks.
 It also has more indoor attractions and shows, when compared to the size of the other parks that is.
 Because the park itself is so small you will not have long walks between each attraction.
 Disney Studios also has some of the best shopping of all the Disney parks.
 If you have young children the Playhouse Disney section is a great option.
 One of the best things about Disney Studios is that nearly everything is indoors.
+Currently, Disney Studios is expanding and there will soon be much more for guests to explore, even in the rain.

 Outside of the Parks What Else is There?